isc-projects/bind9/doc/arm/reference.rst

 Dual-stack Servers
 ^^^^^^^^^^^^^^^^^^

-Dual-stack servers are used as servers of last resort to work around problems in reachability due the lack of support for either IPv4 or IPv6 on the host machine.
+Dual-stack servers are used as servers of last resort, to work around problems in reachability due to the lack of support for either IPv4 or IPv6 on the host machine.

 ``dual-stack-servers``
-   Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports.
+   This specifies host names or addresses of machines with access to both IPv4 and IPv6 transports.
 If a hostname is used, the server must be able to resolve the name using only the transport it has.
-If the machine is dual stacked, then the ``dual-stack-servers`` have no effect unless access to a transport has been disabled on the command line (e.g. ``named -4``).
+If the machine is dual-stacked, the ``dual-stack-servers`` parameter has no effect unless access to a transport has been disabled on the command line (e.g., ``named -4``).

 .. _access_control: